UmamiAppearance/rollup-plugin-import-manager/README.md

     })
 ]
 ```

+This will log the performed changes to the console.

 ### Debugging Files
 To visualize the properties of a specific file, it can help to stop the building process and throw a `DebuggingError`.